AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 Possible reasons:

-old articles still show up in answers
+old articles still show up in the answers

-information about the offer hasn’t been updated
+offer information hasn’t been updated

 external sites describe the brand imprecisely